The Brayherds are coming to take back the Eightpoints

 Strategy and Tactics for the Beasts of Chaos Warband

 When choosing your Beasts of Chaos warband, you have a lot of options.
 Sadly, two whole categories of fighter types are very rarely useful: I would argue that the Gors kit and the Dragon Ogors kit are outmatched in usefulness by the Ungors, Bestigors and Bullgors in almost every way, with the exception of the basic dual-wielding Gor because of its low cost.
+The Dragon Ogors can be viable with a Dragon Ogor Shaggoth Leader since the introduction of him in the Agents of Chaos battletome, but you still have other options that can do most of what they can do.

 A good Beasts of Chaos warband can consist of a horde of Ungors with spears supported by Ungor Raiders with bows, and perhaps a few Bestigors as elite troops.
 This could give you a lot of models on the table, each with specific tactical roles in the game.
+This type of warband has now been made even better with the option to take a Beastlord as your Leader, since he can improve the Attacks of almost all your fighters if they stay close to him.

 From there, you can branch out towards Bestigors or Bullgors as you see fit.